Works for Live Art Danmark

 We invited Olof again to our 2015 festival at Kulstof 15 to present a longer, 90 minute version of “Driving Blues Away”.

 Olof participated in our performance for video program “Now and Again” with a video called “1864/1946”.
 In it, we see a 9” record of the eternal hymn of leftist communitites the world over, “The Internationale” played on an old fashioned record player.
 The record spins, we hear the music.
 The music ends, the record, which was a part of Olof’s father’s collection, stops.

 Olof Olsson makes spoken performances, like lectures, speeches, comedy, talk-shows, and question-and-answer sessions.
 Or something in-between, or not quite.

-Olof is the product of the emerging 1960s emerging charter tourism, his Dutch mother and Swedish father met in Mallorca.
+Olof is the product of the emerging charter tourism of the 1960s, his Dutch mother and Swedish father met in Mallorca.
 In his youth Olof made experiments in journalism, photography, and as a radio dj.
 Having studied languages, philosophy, and translation theory, Olof finally ended up in art school.
-After 15 years of attempts in ‘conceptual’ art, Olof started performing in 2007.
+After 15 years of attempts in ‘conceptual’ art, he started performing in 2007.